ritola/enocean-homeassistant-docs/README.md

 3. All taught-in sensors are cleared.

+##### Get FUD61NPN id

+1. Look the sticker at the bottom of your FUD61NPN
+2. The id for Home Assistant is 8 digit hexadecimal number.
+If you have 7 number sticker, you need to add 0 in the front of it.
+The id should be converted to 4 hexadecimal numbers.
+For example sticker 18D6F16 becomes `[0x01, 0x8D, 0x6F, 0x16]`.
+3. If you don't have it, you can make this up, but remember to make it unique.
+It also appeared that the last number needs to be even if you make this up.

 ##### Teaching FUD61NPN

 1. It doesn't matter where the **lower** rotary switch is.
 2. Set the **upper** rotary switch to **LRN**.
 The LED flashes at a low rate.
+3. Teach
+4. After teaching, set the **lower** rotary switch to **Auto**, and **upper** rotary switch in the **middle** of the travel

 ## Pairing your switches to the dimmers in Home Assistant